Peter Bone: Member of Parliament

-Bone was frequently critical of the Coalition Government between the Conservative Party and the Liberal Democrats.
-In the 2015 general election, he increased his majority by 1,347 achieving 52.1% of the votes cast.
-He was re-elected again in the 2017 general election.
+Bone was frequently critical of the coalition government of the Conservatives and the Liberal Democrats.
+In the 2015 general election, he increased his majority by 1,347 achieving 52.1% of the votes cast, and was re-elected in the 2017 general election with a decreased majority of 12,460.

-In February 2018, following the announcement that Northamptonshire County Council had brought in a "section 114" notice, putting it in special measures following a crises in its finances, Bone was one of seven local MPs who released a statement arguing that the problems with the authority were down to mismanagement from the Conservative councillors who led it rather than funding cuts from the Conservative Government.
+In February 2018, following the announcement that Northamptonshire County Council had brought in a "section 114" notice, putting it in special measures following a crisis in its finances, Bone was one of seven local MPs who released a statement arguing that the problems with the authority were down to mismanagement from the Conservative councillors who led it rather than funding cuts from the Conservative government.
 They further argued that government commissioners should take over the running of the council.

-In Parliament, he serves on the Procedure Committee, the Committee on Exiting the European Union and the Panel of Chairs.
-He has previously been a member of the Trade and Industry Select Committee, the Health Select Committee, the Backbench Business Committee, the Joint Committee on Statutory Instruments and the Commons Committee on Statutory Instruments.

 Before they separated, Bone employed his wife, Jennie, as his executive secretary.
-In 2007–2008 he paid her "in the top bracket of up to £40,000" per annum.
+In 2007–2008, he paid her "in the top bracket of up to £40,000" per annum.
 The practice of MPs employing family members has been criticised by some sections of the media as nepotism.
-Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Bone's employment of his wife was lawful.
+Although MPs who were first elected in 2017 were banned from employing family members, the restriction was not retrospective – meaning that Bone's employment of his wife was lawful.

-In June 2018, Bone defended fellow Conservative MP Christopher Chope after he was widely criticised for blocking a Private member's bill to make it illegal to take photos of people aimed up their skirts.
-Bone said that Chope was "a great parliamentarian and public servant" and stated that "a government upskirting bill should be introduced soon, properly scrutinised and will become law much faster than by the Private member's bill route."
+In June 2018, Bone defended fellow Conservative MP Christopher Chope after he was widely criticised for blocking a private member's bill to make it illegal to take photos of people aimed up their skirts.
+Bone said that Chope was "a great parliamentarian and public servant" and stated that "a government upskirting bill should be introduced soon, properly scrutinised and will become law much faster than by the private member's bill route."

 In the 2019 general election, Bone increased his majority over Labour to 18,540, achieving 62.2% of the votes cast.

-After the 2022 British cabinet reshuffle, he was promoted to the frontbench for the first time as Deputy Leader of the House of Commons.
-He voted for Liz Truss to be the new Conservative leader and was part of her transition team, however he was sacked from his ministerial role after she became Prime Minister.
+After the 2022 British cabinet reshuffle, Bone was promoted to the front bench for the first time as Deputy Leader of the House of Commons.
+He voted for Liz Truss to be the new Conservative leader and was part of her transition team, but was sacked from his ministerial role after she became prime minister.